AnimateBow4809/AnimateBow4809/README.md

 - 👀 I’m interested in web devolopment
 - 🌱 I’m currently learning Angular and TypeScript
 - 💞️ I’m looking to collaborate on Spring applications
-- 📫 You can reach me at alidashtbozorg709@gmail.com
+- 📫 You can reach me at [my linkdin](https://www.linkedin.com/in/ali-dashtbozorg/)

 <!---
 AnimateBow4809/AnimateBow4809 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.